-AD is an acronym that means “Anno Domini.”
+AD stands for “Anno Domini.”
 This is a Latin phrase translated as, “In the Year of Our Lord.”
 It is used to indicate which part of the timeline is being dated on the Gregorian calendar in years.

 The creators of the Gregorian calendar felt that the most important marker in earth’s history was the coming of Jesus Christ.
 The term AD was used to begin this turning point in earth’s history.
 The year that the creators of this new calendar marked the 1AD was the year that they thought Jesus was born.
 Upon further study, biblical historians realized that the makers of the Gregorian calendar were a little off in their date and found that Jesus Christ was actually born about four years prior in what would be termed 4 BC.